Jodi22K/Amazon-Spending-Analytics/README.md

 ---

-By understanding historical spending behavior and leveraging data insights, individuals can make more informed decisions about their future Amazon purchases.
+By understanding historical spending behavior and leveraging data insights, individuals like me can make more informed decisions about their future Amazon purchases.

 ---